Oil rises on hopes for U.S.-China trade deal

 Graphic: U.S., Russian, Saudi crude oil production, here

-Additional reporting by Aaron Sheldrick; Editing by Dale Hudson and Louise Heavens
+Additional reporting by Aaron Sheldrick; Editing by Dale Hudson and Elaine Hardcastle